the society's projects

 Iris Griffith Wetlands Park in Madeira Park

-Situated centrally behind the Post Office and Fire Hall in Madeira Park, this wetlands park was created with the PHG&D Partnership.
-Thanks to Tom Barker and Jim Cameron, who spearheaded the project, the Society now holds the foreshore lease.
+Situated centrally behind the Post Office and Fire Hall in Madeira Park, this wetland was created with the Pender Harbour Growth & Development Partnership.
+Thanks to the late Tom Barker, Jim Cameron and others, who spearheaded the project, the Society now holds the foreshore lease.
 The wide boardwalk, seats and signage create a quiet and fascinating place for residents and visitors to spend time.
 It is named in honour of the late Iris Griffith our friend and founding Director of the Society.

 Supporters of:

-The Lagoon Society has also built the Iris Griffith Interpretive Centre, a green building which displays a 3D topographical model of the region.
+The Lagoon Society built the Iris Griffith Interpretive Centre to provide diverse public education programs and events, and conduct a variety of environmental stewardship activities on the Sunshine Coast.
+The centre displays a 3D topographical model of the region built by UBC students.
 Funds collected by the PH&DWS in memory of Iris Griffith in 2002 were donated and are acknowledged on this display.

-The Charity has grown out of efforts and support by many PH&DWS members to protect and encourage interest in the natural world.
+The Lagoon Society has grown out of efforts and support of many PH&DWS members.

-In December 2006, the Lagoon Society was generously awarded $4,000 funding from the FBCN towards the downstairs classroom/science laboratory area at the Iris Griffith Interpretive.
-The Wildlife Society had approached the FBCN for this grant which was made in recognition of Iris and Elaine Griffith aswell as Kay Beamish.
+In December 2006, the Lagoon Society was generously awarded $4,000 funding from the FBCN towards the downstairs classroom/science laboratory area at the Iris Griffith Interpretive Centre.
+The Wildlife Society had approached the FBCN for this grant which was made in recognition of Iris and Elaine Griffith as well as Kay Beamish.

-Thanks to the dedication of wildlife rehabilitators Clint and Irene Davies of the Gibsons Wildlife Rehabilitation Centre and Cindy Rudolph in Halfmoon Bay, local wildlife have a chance at recovery should they be injured or abandoned.
+Thanks to the dedication of wildlife rehabilitators Clint and Irene Davies of the Gibsons Wildlife Rehabilitation Centre, local wildlife have a chance at recovery should they be injured or abandoned.
 Transport, co-ordination, assistance and information are all ways the Society assists at this end of the Coast.
 Members are encouraged to support and promote wildlife rehabilitation in every way possible and we enjoy regular contact and updates on progress with the animals.